-The dielectric functions of 5CB used in this paper are based on the three-band dispersion model developed by Wu and co-workers.~\cite{Wu1990,Wu1991,Wu1993,Li2004} The model accurately describes the experimentally measured refractive indices in the (0.4-0.8) $\mu$m spectral interval for the entire temperature interval of the nematic phase 295.3 K $\leq T \leq$ 308.3 K. According to the model, the index dispersion in the visible is governed by three electronic transitions: one $\sigma \rightarrow \sigma^{\ast}$ transition with $\lambda_0 \approx 0.135$ $\mu$m, and two $\pi \rightarrow \pi^{\ast}$ transitions with $\lambda_1 = 0.210$ $\mu$m and $\lambda_2 = 0.282$ $\mu$m.
+The dielectric functions of 5CB used in this paper are based on the three-band dispersion model developed by Wu and co-workers~\cite{Wu1990,Wu1991,Wu1993,Li2004}.
+The model accurately describes the experimentally measured refractive indices in the (0.4-0.8) $\mu$m spectral interval for the entire temperature interval of the nematic phase 295.3 K $\leq T \leq$ 308.3 K. According to the model, the index dispersion in the visible is governed by three electronic transitions: one $\sigma \rightarrow \sigma^{\ast}$ transition with $\lambda_0 \approx 0.135$ $\mu$m, and two $\pi \rightarrow \pi^{\ast}$ transitions with $\lambda_1 = 0.210$ $\mu$m and $\lambda_2 = 0.282$ $\mu$m.
 The oscillator strength of the $\sigma \rightarrow \sigma^{\ast}$ transition is very weakly temperature dependent.
 It can be extracted from the dispersion of the isotropic part of the refractive index.
 The oscillator strengths of the $\pi \rightarrow \pi^{\ast}$ transitions are temperature-dependent.
 In particular, they define the temperature variation of birefringence.
-Converting to imaginary frequency and using $\varepsilon^{\parallel, \perp}(i\xi,T) = n^2_{e,o}(i\xi,T)$, the model reads
+Converting to imaginary frequency and using $\varepsilon^{\parallel, \perp}({\rm i}\xi,T) = n^2_{e,o}({\rm i}\xi,T)$, the model reads

 Here $\omega_0 = 9.19$ eV, $\omega_1 = 5.91$ eV, and $\omega_2 = 4.40$ eV.
-The refractive indices of 5CB were measured by polarized UV spectroscopy~\cite{Wu1990} and tabulated by Wu et al.~\cite{Wu1993} The temperature-dependent coefficients $C$ extracted from those data are given in Table~\ref{tab:one}.
+The refractive indices of 5CB were measured by polarized UV spectroscopy~\cite{Wu1990} and tabulated by Wu et al~\cite{Wu1993}.
+The temperature-dependent coefficients $C$ extracted from those data are given in table~\ref{tab:one}.

 Rotational relaxation of 5CB molecules and other low frequency processes are neglected here based on the familiar argument~\cite{Sarlah2001} that their characteristic energies of less than $0.01$ eV are much smaller than the first bosonic frequency at room temperature $\xi_1 \approx 0.16$ eV.
-The conclusion is Eqs.~(\ref{eq:sevenone})-(\ref{eq:seventwo}) represent the entire {\em dynamical} part of the dielectric functions.
-The functions are plotted in Fig.~\ref{fig:oneone}.
+Equations (\ref{eq:sevenone})-(\ref{eq:seventwo}) represent the entire {\em dynamical} part of the dielectric functions.
+The functions are plotted in figure~\ref{fig:oneone}(a).